How Sampling Impacts the Robustness of Stochastic Neural Networks: Preliminaries

-From the view of a defender one can wonder if the magnitude of the attack is large enough to lead to a misclassification, i.e., if $\eta$ is bigger than the minimal perturbation $\epsilon$ that leads to a misclassification (see figure~\ref{fig:decision_boundaries}a) for an illustration).
-In case of linear discriminant functions the minimal distance $\epsilon$ is given by:

-In practice targeting the optimization problem in eq.~\eqref{eq:max_allowable_attack} usually involves estimating $\delta$ by performing some kind of gradient based optimization on the loss function~\citep[e.g.][]{Goodfellow_fgsm, madry2018towards}.
-If $f(\cdot)$ is a stochastic classifier as introduced in the previous subsection the gradient with respect to the input is and thus stochastic as well.
+where $\mathcal{L}(\cdot, \cdot)$ is the loss function, $\|\cdot\|_p$ with $p \geq 1$ is the $\ell_p$-norm, and $\eta$ is the \textit{perturbation strength}, i.e.~the maximal allowed magnitude of the attack (see figure~\ref{fig:decision_boundaries}a) for an illustration).
+Common choices of loss functions include the cross-entropy loss and the negative margin loss $\mathcal{L}_{\text{margin}}(f(x+\delta), y) = -(f_y(x+\delta )- \max_{c\neq y} f_c(x+\delta))$.
+In practice, targeting the optimization problem in eq.~\eqref{eq:max_allowable_attack} usually involves estimating $\delta$ by performing some kind of gradient-based optimization on the loss function~\citep[e.g.][]{Goodfellow_fgsm, madry2018towards}.
+If $f^{\mathcal{S}}(\cdot)$ is a stochastic classifier (as introduced in the previous paragraph) approximated by its MC estimate, the loss gradient with respect to the input is stochastic as well and given by